pulumi/workshops/cloudflare-pulumi/README.md

 ### **Demo 1**: Live Commands

-For this part the live part involves opening the browser and showing the `-demo` version of the app running.
+For this part, the live part involves opening the browser and showing the `-demo` version of the app running.
 Do a couple of refreshes and explain the various components needed to make the app run.

 ## **Demo 2** Using Wrangler